 The top menu is labeled Exchange and, if you planned your engagement to have multiple conversations (e.g. a different exchange for each team within your organization), you can use it to filter your Thoughts report based on the specific exchange you want to look at.

-Below the Exchange menu, you will see additional menus for any demographic questions you asked.
-These menus allow you to look at which thoughts were most important to each demographic group (e.g. Do managers rate certain themes higher or lower than their employees?).
+Below the Exchange menu, you will see additional menus for any survey questions you asked.
+These menus allow you to look at which thoughts were most important to each group (e.g. Do managers rate certain themes higher or lower than their employees?).

 Search for keywords